 Memorial Applications must be submitted to the Parish Clerk, including details of the proposed design, description, materials, measurements, inscriptions, etc of the Memorial.

-Following a Burial, a Grave Marker may be erected, to be removed once the Council are satisfied the Grave has settled (and replaced by a Headstone – see below).
+Following an Interment, a Plot Marker may be erected, to be removed once the Council are satisfied the Grave has settled (and replaced by a Headstone – see below), or after a calendar month following an Interment of Ashes (and replaced by a Cremation Plaque – see below).

 Headstones must not be erected (or re-erected after a second Interment into the Grave) until the Council are satisfied the Grave has settled (this will not normally be less than 6 calendar months following Interment).